BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 ### Emulation

-Emulation seems to be the only reasonable option.
+Emulation seems to be the most reasonable option.
 The program responsible for handling emulation of `bye` includes code that is triggered when the `reboot` syscall is made, allowing us to see the arguments in the registers:

 <script src="https://gist.github.com/BinaryResearch/539ba8a73d79eb211503c7e87ae43242.js"></script>